adzsx/difugo/README.md

-# difugo
+# axolyn
-Directory Fuzzer in Go is a feature rich directory fuzzer focused on simplicity and speed.
+Axolyn is a Directory Fuzzer focused on simplicity and speed.